 Mode of Counselling:

-The NEET counselling process will commence after the release of the NEET result 2019.
-The seats of the government medical and dental colleges will be divided as 15% All India Quota and 85% State Quota (except for Jammu and Kashmir where all the seats are in control of the state authorities).
-The counselling for 15% seats will be conducted by the centralised body, Directorate General of Health Services (DGHS) on behalf of Medical Counselling Committee (MCC).
+NEET counselling 2019 will be conducted by Directorate General of Health Services (DGHS) on behalf of Medical Counselling Committee (MCC).
+The authority has released the schedule for NEET counselling 2019.
+NEET counselling will begin with the commencement of registrations for the first round on June 19 which will remain open till June 24, 2019.
+Result of the first round of counselling will be announced on June 27, 2019.
+The second round of counselling will be conducted from July 6 till July 22, 2019.
+The authority will also conduct a mop-up round only for Deemed University, Central University and ESIC college from August 13 to 26, 2019.
+The seats of the government medical and dental colleges have been divided in 15% All India Quota and 85% State Quota (except for Jammu and Kashmir where all the seats are in control of the state authorities).
+The counselling for 15% of seats will be conducted by the centralised body, DGHS on behalf of MCC.
 For 85% State Quota seats, the responsible body for conducting the NEET 2019 counselling will be the various state authorities where the respective colleges are located.
 Along with the NEET counselling 2019 for 15% All India Quota seats, the DGHS will also be regulating the counselling for seats available at AFMC Pune, ESIC colleges, Central Universities (AMU, BHU, DU, and JMI) and Deemed Universities.

 The mode of conduct of the counselling will be online or offline depending on the rules laid down by the conducting bodies.
 Candidates who will qualify the NEET 2019 exam by securing equal to or more than the cutoff percentile will be eligible to participate in the counselling process.
 In order to apply for the state counselling processes, candidates will be required to fulfil the domicile rules of the particular state as applicable.